Vermont RN to BSN Programs

 Castleton University’s RN to BSN program allows licensed nurses to complete coursework leading to a Bachelor of Science in nursing.
 Offered flexibly both online and in class, students will complete degree requirements totaling 122 credits in order to graduate with a BSN.
 Each student’s portfolio is evaluated individually, which means that the time frame and number of credits to graduate may vary from student to student.
 All students who wish to enter the program must be able to practice nursing within the state and remain licensed for the duration of the program.

 Tuition and Cost of Attendance

-While the Bureau of Labor Statistics does not directly collect data between RNs with an AND diploma and those with a BSN diploma, we can make some guesses about salary ranges by looking at their data.
-The entry level for nurses in the state is about $47,000 per year; however, the average salary for nurses in the state is about $63,000 per year.
+While the Bureau of Labor Statistics does not directly collect data between RNs with an ADN diploma and those with a BSN diploma, we can make some guesses about salary ranges by looking at their data.
+The entry-level for nurses in the state is about $47,000 per year; however, the average salary for nurses in the state is about $63,000 per year.
 It follows that nurses with a BSN degree are able to start at a higher wage, which continues to climb throughout the years.
-Nurses with a BSN are ideally positioned to continue to increase their credentials to the Master's or doctorate level and end up at almost $100,000 per year.
+Nurses with a BSN are ideally positioned to continue to increase their credentials to the master’s or doctorate level and end up at almost $100,000 per year.